Six Ways Legacy Systems Expose Healthcare Organizations to Security Risks

 3. Technical Risk – Legacy software kept running in read-only mode is ripe for corruption, breakdown, cyberattack or even internal threats.
 There also may be a lack of internal system experts who are familiar with how to operate the legacy system which can further complicate workflows.

-4. Non-Compliance – Legacy systems may not be HIPAA compliant which increases the risk of potential breaches and leaves the organization vulnerable to penalties and sanctions.
+4. Non-Compliance with HIPAA – Legacy systems may not be HIPAA compliant which increases the risk of potential breaches and leaves the organization vulnerable to penalties and sanctions.
 The HIPAA Security Rule requires covered entities and their business associates to implement safeguards that reasonably and appropriately secure electronic patient health information (ePHI) that these organizations create, receive, maintain or transmit.
 Legacy systems can make patient and other records vulnerable during a cyber or phishing attack.

 5. Absence of Monitoring Capabilities – Many legacy systems are not equipped to monitor and audit user activity, data access and use.
 Most older systems were designed for easy data access as security was not as big a factor when the systems were implemented.